Annaji Datto Sachiv: Conspiracy of Soyarabai

-Soyarabai and Minister's proposed Sambhaji for the division of the Maratha Empire.
-When their proposal of the division of the Swarajya was turned down by Sambhaji, the adherents of the cause of Rajaram, Peshwa Moropant Pingle, Annaji Datto and others marched against Sambhaji.
+Soyarabai and the Ministers proposed to Sambhaji the division of the Maratha Empire.
+When their proposal of the division of the Swarajya was turned down by Sambhaji, Annaji and others marched against Sambhaji.
 However, Sambhaji quickly won over the support of the Maratha army.
-He arrested those who had marched against him on the way to Panhala between 19 May and 2 June 1680.
+He arrested those who had marched against him on the way to Panhala, between 19 May and 2 June 1680.
 Sambhaji marched on Raigad and gained possession of the capital on 18 June 1680.
-He promptly put Rajaram, Soyarabai in close confinement.
+He promptly put Soyarabai in close confinement.

 Execution

 Annaji and other ministers involved in the conspiracy were arrested and either executed or confined.
 Annaji was however released after a period.
 Later in 1681 when Prince Akbar, Aurangzeb's rebel son was given asylum by Sambhaji, Annaji and several members of the Shirke clan (of Yesubai) promised the Deccan to Akbar in exchange for leaving a small kingdom for Rajaram.
-Akbar refused to be a party to this conspiracy and betrayed these conspirators to Sambhaji who quickly executed Annaji, his brother Somaji, a large number of the Asthapradhan members and members of the Shirke family in August 1681.
+Akbar refused to be a party to this conspiracy and betrayed these conspirators to Sambhaji who quickly executed Annaji, his brother Somaji, a large number of the Ashtapradhan Council and members of the Shirke family in August 1681.